GovWifi/govwifi-dev-docs/README.md

 - HTML
 - Ruby

-👉 You can use Markdown and HTML to [generate different content types][example-content] and [Ruby partials to manage content][partials].
+👉 You can use Markdown and HTML to [generate different content types] and [Ruby partials to manage content].

-👉 Learn more about [producing more complex page structures][multipage] for your website.
+👉 Learn more about [producing more complex page structures][tdt-docs] for your website.

 ## Preview your changes locally